 The number of 22 facilities is probably an underestimation since it only includes facilities that permanently reserve some places for immigration detention, but it can also happen that other facilities hold immigration detainees for a few days.
 Indeed, in the 2019 Catalogue of penitentiary establishments published by the Federal Statistical Office, 13 additional facilities are said to be used for the execution of detention under the FNIA:

 In 2018, the cantons estimated a further need of approximately 150 places, which indicates that they are not planning to reduce the number of detentions.
 In Geneva, it is planned to close down Frambois and Favra and reassign the prison La Brenaz (168 places) to immigration detention by 2023.
 In Basel, the prison of Bässlergut, which was planned as an immigration detention centre but confined sentenced prisoners as well since 2011, has enhanced its capacity for immigration detention since the expansion of a prison building for the execution of penal sanctions in 2020.
 Other plans for the creation of new places of administrative detention have been decided in Valais (20 places in Sion) and St. Gallen (52 places in Altstätten), where some smaller detention facilities or sections will be closed down in future.
+More recent information on the plans is not available.

 Airport transit zones